sahil-work13/resume-skill-matcher/README.md

 🚀 AI Resume & Career Assistant

-An end-to-end AI-powered Resume Analysis & Career Assistant platform that allows users to upload resumes and job descriptions, analyze compatibility, and interact with their documents using an LLM-powered chatbot.
+An end-to-end AI-powered Resume Analysis & Career Assistant that helps users analyze resumes, match them with job descriptions, and interact with their documents using an LLM-powered chatbot.

-This system supports multi-document context, session-aware chat memory, document-based Q&A, and production-grade AI deployment using FastAPI + Hugging Face + Django.
+The platform supports multi-document understanding, session-aware chat memory, document-grounded Q&A, and production-grade AI deployment using Django, FastAPI, and Hugging Face (LLaMA-3).

+✨ What This Project Does (In Simple Terms)

+Upload your resume and job description

+Get ATS score, skill match, and recruiter insights

+Chat with your resume like ChatGPT

+Ask questions directly from your documents

+Download detailed PDF / DOCX reports

+All chats are saved and can be resumed anytime

 📌 Key Features
 📄 Resume & Job Description Analysis

-Upload Resume (PDF/DOCX) and Job Description
+Upload Resume (PDF / DOCX) and Job Description

-Extract:
+Automatically extract:

 Skills